JoshMcguigan/bubble-shell/README.md

 # Bubble Shell

 Bubble shell is a learning project in the spirit of the [build-your-own-x](https://github.com/danistefanovic/build-your-own-x) list.
 In cases where there was a trade-off between simplicity and robustness I most often chose simplicity.

+Check out the associated blog post - [Build Your Own Shell using Rust](https://www.joshmcguigan.com/blog/build-your-own-shell-rust/).

 ## License